Essential Briefing: Belur Ganesha Idol DesecrationProtect Temples, Strengthen Harmony

 Support Dharma Renaissance

-Strengthening CCTV coverage and lighting, coordinating volunteer watch groups with police guidance, and conducting awareness sessions on temple etiquette and cultural sensitivity.
-Prompt reporting mechanisms and transparent communication with authorities help preserve evidence and pursue justice fairly.
+Suggested steps include strengthening CCTV coverage and lighting, coordinating volunteer watch groups with police guidance, and creating prompt reporting and documentation protocols.
+The article also supports awareness sessions on temple etiquette and cultural sensitivity.